brilles/Sprint-Challenge-Redux-Smurfs/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] In your own words, describe `actions`, `reducers` and the `store` and their role in Redux.
 What does each piece do?
 Why is the store known as a 'single source of truth' in a redux application?

+Actions are objects with at most, two properties; type, and payload.
+The type property tells what event just happened.
+The payload is data that comes with that event.
+Actions are then dispatched to the reducer.
+Reducers make a new state based of the current state and the action.
+This is the core of redux really: (current state + action = new state).
+Reducers must be pure functions and must follow immutability.
+The store is an object.
+It is called “a single source of truth” because it holds the state of the application and is immutable.

 - [ ] What is the difference between Application state and Component state?
 When would be a good time to use one over the other?

+The application state pertains to the global state of the app so it is good to use when many different components need to access that state.
+The component state pertains to the local state of the component and can be used to store data that only pertains to that component.

 - [ ] Describe `redux-thunk`, what does it allow us to do?
 How does it change our `action-creators`?

+Redux-thunk is middleware that allows an app to handle asynchronous functions in action creators.
+It acts as a gatekeeper as it will look at what is returned from the action-creator, forwarding it if it is an action (to the reducer) and if its a function, invoking it(with the dispatch function passed in it).
+It is commonly used for making api calls.
+It is powerful because the thunk can dispatch a new action based on the result of an api call.
+In a way this is what allows the code to have a conversation with the outside world.

 ## Project Set Up